Invest In You: How Your Personality Affects Your Investment Decisions - The Gloss Magazine

 Interestingly, using narratives and stories encourage people to invest.
 For many, trawling through charts and data of financial risk-adjusted returns is tedious and instead, they want to align their investments with their values.
 So, talking about the environmental consequences of an investment, or the social good, can catalyse the investment.
 Indeed, it builds emotional comfort that the money you are investing has meaning attached to it.

 ESG investing has brought many investors out of that ‘reluctance’ state as it serves their emotional and financial needs, and they are no longer sitting on a cash pile year after year.
-If you start talking to people about things that matter to them and how these things will be affected by their investments beyond a risk-return trade off, you are likely to build behavioural resilience, emotional comfortable, and confidence in people – and ultimately, that will make you a better investor.
+If you start talking to people about things that matter to them and how these things will be affected by their investments beyond a risk-return trade off, you’re likely to build behavioural resilience – and ultimately, that will make you a better investor.

 If you’d like to watch the event, you can access the replay link here.